-Reduce traffic into email inboxes while keeping team members up-to-date with every change
+Reduce traffic into email inboxes

 The Phillies previous scripting system would frequently result in information overload.
 Teresa would send a lot of emails, generate a lot of paper - and follow these up with a lot of apologies.
 She explained: “With the old scripting process, the goal was always to send the script out once, just once for the game.
 But, inevitably, you had a version which was emailed out maybe three or four times on a really, really bad, bad day where the gods are against us.”

-To avoid bombarding the 30 person team with emails, Teresa often had to make a judgement call.
-“If we had any kind of changes, I really tried to go with the core group of people that really, really needed to know first before I made it a big email.”
 Using Shoflo means that Teresa and Sean no longer worry that making minor detail changes in the script will result in a time-wasting paper and email trail.
 Moving a segment so that it starts two minutes later than its original timeframe is an easy change to make using real-time scripting software.
 Under the previous system, that two-minute change could cost the team at least 10 minutes in extra work with Teresa having to generate, then circulate another script change email.

-The Phillies made the switch from email and printer overload to Shoflo in the mid 2016 season.
+The Phillies made the switch from email and printer overload to Shoflo in the 2016 season.
 Brian Mauger with the Shoflo team created a script for the Phillies based on a previous edition, which meant the content was familiar.
 Teresa was apprehensive about how the team would adapt to the new system, but praised the support she received from Shoflo to smooth the transition.
-Teresa explained: